Now Reading

 15. Cold Fish (2010)

-Image Source: IMDb.com
+Image Source: Nikkatsu

 14. Confessions (2010)

-Image Source: film.japansociety.org
+Image Source: This is Barry

-Tetsuya Nakashima is best known for the vibrant, colourful movies like Kamikaze Girls and Memories of Matsuko.
-He has a knack for infusing idiosyncratic visuals and efficiently handles elements of melodrama and slapstick humour.
-But Confessions was Nakashima’s visually restrained work and carries a totally downbeat story.
 Based on Kanae Minato’s novel of the same name, the film opens with high-school teacher Yuko Moriguchi bidding farewell to her students.
 Yuko’s daughter has recently perished in a tragic drowning incident.
 In front of her bored students, Yuko reveals that her daughter’s death was no accident.
 It was supposedly caused by two pupils sitting in the class.

 13. Pulse (2001)

-Image Source: twitter.com
+Image Source: Slash Film

-Kiyoshi Kurosawa utilises the early uncertainties of the internet-era to craft this spooky ghost story.
-Pulse is a slow-burn horror that offers a bleak meditation on alienation and loneliness plaguing the new millennia.
 The film has two intertwining stories.
-One revolves around a college student who stumbles upon a strange website that shows the clips of his dead classmate.
+One revolves around a college student who stumbles upon a strange website that shows clips of his dead classmate.
 The other story focuses on a student who receives an invitation from a website that would allow him to meet a ghost.
-Apart from these two narratives, there are reports of many suicides and ghost sightings.
+Besides, there are reports of several suicides and ghost sightings.

-The simple plot of Pulse can’t convey the chilling experience of watching the film.
+The simple plot of Pulse can’t convey the chilling experience of the film.
 The creepy, wobbly movement of a female ghost in one scene might keep you awake for days.
 Kurosawa eschews jump scares for subtly frightening images.
-Fans of Ring and other J-horror might be disappointed, since it doesn’t have a coherent storyline or a clear-cut resolution.
+Fans of Ring and other J-horror might be disappointed since it doesn’t have a coherent storyline or a clear-cut resolution.
 Yet the themes Kurosawa deals with are even more relevant in the age of social media.

 12. House (1977)

-Image Source: mubi.com
+Image Source: Toho

-House is as much ground-breaking in Japanese horror cinema as Evil Dead (1981) was for American horror cinema.
-The film has a very conventional story of a teenager named Angel, who decides to spend her summer holidays at her aunt’s home.
+House is as ground-breaking for Japanese horror as Evil Dead (1981) was for American horror cinema.
+The film has a very conventional story of a teenager Angel, who decides to spend her summer holidays at her aunt’s home.
 The house is situated in a remote area and Angel is accompanied by her friends.
 Soon, the girls are haunted by multiple supernatural activities.
-Obayashi totally disregards the rules of storytelling and concocts a string of innovative psychedelic imagery.

 11. Noroi: The Curse (2005)

-Image Source: splittoothmedia.com
+Image Source: Xanadeux Company

 10. Tetsuo: The Iron Man (1989)

-Shinya Tsukamoto’s Tetsuo is a bizarre and landmark body horror film in Asian cinema.
-Shot on grainy 16mm black-and-white, the 67-minute film doesn’t bother with plot or character development.
-Tetsuo opens with the truly disturbing character of a man with a metal fetishism.
-Played by Tsukamoto himself, the fetishist embeds rusted pieces of scrap metal into his body.
+Shinya Tsukamoto’s Tetsuo is a bizarre and landmark body horror movie from Asian cinema.
+Shot on grainy 16mm black-and-white, the 67-minute film doesn’t care much about plot or character development.

-He is gradually driven insane by his sadomasochism, and one day gets stuck and killed by a speeding car.
-The car is driven by a salary man who quickly disposes of the body.
-But the next day, he finds metal growing out of his skin.
-The frenzied pace, outlandish shots, and body horror imagery withhold the power to evoke nightmares.
-Moreover, the pulse-pounding industrial score adds to the spooky audio-visual experience.
+The frenzied pace, outlandish shots, and body horror imagery have the power to evoke nightmares.
+The pulse-pounding industrial score adds to the spooky audio-visual experience.
 Tetsuo, however, isn’t solely designed to deliver a horrific experience.
-It deals with themes of paranoia, anxiety and fear in a world that’s overly reliant on technology.
+It deals with paranoia, anxiety, and fear in a world overly reliant on technology.

 9. Kotoko (2011)

-Image Source: asianmoviepulse.com
+Image Source: Third Window Films

-The severely disturbing psychological horror Kotoko will be a polarising movie experience for horror film buffs.
+The severely disturbing psychological horror Kotoko will be a polarising movie experience for horror buffs.
 Like every other work of visionary director Shinya Tsukamoto, the film will draw awe and hatred in equal measure.
 Kotoko follows the mental breakdown of a single mother (played by J-pop artist Cocco).
 She suffers from double vision and is unable to differentiate between reality and delusion.
 Driven by paranoia, Kotoko becomes increasingly violent with people who she believes would harm her.

 The hand-held camerawork, crude compositions, ear-pounding sounds, and lack of musical score firmly lock us in the anxiety-inducing perspective of Kotoko.
 Tsukamoto’s highly subjective documentation of the protagonist’s breakdown blurs the lines between reality and delusion for us too.
 Cocco delivers a phenomenal performance in the titular character.
 We deeply share her uncertainties and fractured state of consciousness.